trstringer/otel-shopping-cart/README.md

 These three "layers" can be considered a full implementation.
 This repo aims at providing all of them (the microservices applications, the OpenTelemetry implementation, and observability backends).

-Instead of taking an opinionated approach on what observability backends should be included, this ships multiple.
+Instead of taking an opinionated approach on what observability backends should be included, this ships multiple:

+* Metrics - Prometheus
+* Traces - Jaeger and Grafana Tempo
+* Logs - Elasticsearch and Grafana Loki

 ## Usage